jolars/normreg/paper/rebuttal.md

 ## Reviewer 2

-> This paper investigates how different normalization strategies affect the
-> shrinkage in regularized regression models such as Lasso, Ridge, and Elastic
-> Net.
-The authors analyze the impact of normalization on binary and continuous
-> features, noting that class balance directly affects regression coefficients
-> and that different normalization methods may introduce a trade-off between bias
-> and variance.
-The paper proposes the possibility of replacing feature
-> normalization with a weighted Elastic Net approach.
-Experimental results are
-> validated using both synthetic and real data.
->
 > ## Claims And Evidence
 >
 > (1)The evaluation is based on synthetic and small-scale data, which is far from